Nord Stream 2 AG Plans to Resume Pipeline Construction This Year, Company Says

-Nord Stream 2 AG is going to resume laying gas pipelines for the Nord Stream 2 project this year, the company said on Saturday, as quoted by NDR radio.
+Nord Stream 2 AG said on Saturday that it was planning to resume laying pipelines for the Nord Stream 2 gas project this year.

+"Yes, we can confirm this," the company told reporters when asked whether it plans to resume the pipelines' construction in December.

+"We plan to resume the pipe-laying work using an anchored vessel in the German exclusive economic zone this year.
+We will tell you the name of the specific vessel to be used later," the company added.

 The pipeline is about 75km from completion - 16km in Germany territory and the other 60km in Danish land.